BryanHarrisScripts/OpenStorytelling-Live-Github/OpenStorytellingLive_Ep2_S1/Waves of Recognition.md

 ---

 *Content created with OpenStorytelling Plus, an AI-powered OpenAI ChatGPT platform combining advanced screenplay tools and AI technology.
 Contributions by Bryan Harris and OpenStorytelling Plus methodologies are key.
 Shared under Creative Commons CC-BY-SA-4.0 license.*

 ---

 # OpenStorytelling Visualizer

 **Shot List and Storyboard Summaries**

-Excellent!
-Let's move on to creating the shot list and storyboard summaries for your script "Waves of Recognition."
-For each scene, I'll provide a structured format that includes Narrative, Shot Type, Notes, and Scene Number.
-Additionally, I will generate images corresponding to keyframes for each scene in a 16:9 aspect ratio and provide GEN IDs for future reference.

-Please note that since the script is more of a narrative than a traditional screenplay with specific scene instructions, I'll interpret and create the shot list based on the content provided.
-Let's get started!

----

-### Shot List and Storyboard Summaries

 #### Chapter 1: A Surfer's Haven